BlackApplication/Omni2FA/docs/ARCHITECTURE.md

 On the .NET side the equivalent abstraction is `IPreAuthTokenSink` (where to issue / how to validate the JWT).
 Default = stateless JWT signed by app key.
 Pluggable to redis/database if the host needs revocation.

+**Pre-auth token transport** is Bearer-only by design through the v1.x line.
+An opt-in cookie transport (`Set-Cookie: HttpOnly; Secure; SameSite`) lands in v1.6 as a parallel option, not a replacement — OpenAPI will then declare both `bearerAuth` and `cookieAuth` security schemes and hosts choose via `o.PreAuth.Transport`.
+Bearer stays the default because it requires zero host configuration, works identically across every backend adapter (.NET, Node, Python, …), and keeps the OpenAPI contract self-contained (cookie-specific policies like `SameSite`, `Domain`, CSRF rotation are host concerns that don't belong in the contract).
+Cookie transport is recommended once the host's main session is also cookie-based and CSRF defenses are already in place.

 ---

 ## 8. Configurability (binding)